Stephen Colbert says CBS is ending his 'Late Show' in May 2026

 CBS is axing “The Late Show With Stephen Colbert” in May 2026, the host told an audience at a taping Thursday.

-The announcement came two days after Colbert spoke out against CBS Global settling with President Donald Trump over a “60 Minutes” story.
+The announcement came two days after Colbert spoke out against Paramount Global, parent company of his network CBS, settling with President Donald Trump over a “60 Minutes” story.

 “I am offended,” Colbert said in his monologue Monday night.
 “I don’t know if anything — anything — will repair my trust in this company.
 But, just taking a stab at it, I’d say $16 million would help.”